Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 In this type of environment, you want the safest, sturdiest bank accounts possible.
 And, it makes sense to have backup accounts and keep at least some cash outside of your home country.
 Especially if you have a business.

-But there are other reasons why people might want to bank in the Bahamas.
+But there are other reasons why people might want to bank in The Bahamas.
 Here are just a few of the reasons that might bring you to open a Nassau bank account.

-- Banks in the Bahamas may be better & safer than your home country
+- Banks in The Bahamas may be better & safer than your home country

 - Staff at Bahamanian banks tend to be more reliable and competent as well